CiscoSecurity/sxo-05-security-workflows/docs/workflows/talos/0002-single-post-casebook.md

 {: .label }
 </div>

-This workflow parses a single Talos blog post and converts it into a SecureX casebook.
-This casebook can then be investigated with one click in Threat Response.
+This workflow takes a Talos blog post, conducts an investigation into it using Cisco Threat Response, and then puts the results in a SecureX casebook.
+If a Webex Teams room name and bot token are provided, a message with the investigation's results will be sent.

 [<i class="fab fa-github mr-1"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0002-Talos-SingleBlogPostToCTRCasebook__definition_workflow_01KEM2V2JAIPS3zmyEiCmuy3kvr3wxHrEuJ){: .btn-cisco-outline }